Friday, December 22, 2023

 Triumph TR4 (1962-1965).

-This time Triumph did create versions as the specification changed.
-In 1965, the TR4A was released, marked by a small power increase but, more significantly, independent rear suspension (IRS) which necessitated a change to the rear of the chassis frame.
-Improvements in tyre technology had increasingly exposed the limitations of the TR4’s live axle which, mounted on such a low chassis, offered only limited wheel travel, something disguised by the grip of the TR2-era tyres which tended predictably to slide but with the modern radials on the TR4, the loss of grip could be sudden and unexpected.
-It greatly improved the ride and raised the limits of adhesion, making for a safer road car but those using a TR4 in competition still opted for the live axle which offered more in the hands of experts who preferred to steer with the throttle.
+This time Triumph did create official version names as the specification changed.
+In 1965, the TR4A was released, marked by a small power increase but, more significantly, independent rear suspension which necessitated a change to the rear of the chassis frame.
+Improvements in tyre technology had increasingly exposed the limitations of the TR4’s live axle which, mounted on such a low chassis, offered only limited wheel travel, something disguised by the grip of the TR2-era tyres which tended predictably to slide but when fitted with modern radial-ply tyres, the loss of grip could be sudden and unexpected.
+The IRS greatly improved the ride and raised the limits of adhesion, making for a safer road car but those using a TR4 in competition still opted for the live axle which offered more control in the hands of experts who preferred to steer with the throttle.
 Many TR4As were actually fitted with the live axle, re-designed to accommodate the changes to the chassis.
-Facing competition from much improved MG and Austin-Healy roadsters, sales suffered somewhat with around forty-thousand built.
+Facing competition from much improved MG and Austin-Healy roadsters, sales suffered somewhat with around forty-thousand TR4s built.

-For the first time, and a harbinger of the future, TR5s built for the North American market differed significantly from those destined for the rest of the world.
-Instead of fuel-injection, the US-bound car breathed through a pair of Zenith-Stromberg carburetors and, to mark the debut of the 2.5 litre six, was named TR-250.
-The loss of the fuel injection did sacrifice power, the TR-250 rated at 111 bhp (81 kW) but performance was still slightly better than the TR4, the feeling being the US car’s official power was likely a more accurate number than the 150 bhp claimed for the TR5.
-The TR5 was in production for only a short time and fewer than three-thousand were built, the importance of the US market illustrated by the fact that over the same period, almost eight and a half thousand TR-250s were shipped.
+For the first time (and a harbinger of what lay ahead), TR5s built for the North American market differed significantly from most of those destined for the rest of the world.
+Instead of fuel-injection, the new world cars breathed through a pair of Zenith-Stromberg carburetors and, to mark the debut of the 2.5 litre six, were named TR-250.
+The combination of the loss of the fuel injection and the addition of the early anti-emissions plumbing did sacrifice power, the TR-250 rated at 111 bhp (81 kW) but performance was still slightly better than the TR4, the feeling being the US car’s official power was likely a more accurate number than the 150 bhp claimed for the TR5.
+The TR5 was in production for only a short time and fewer than three-thousand were built, the importance of the US market illustrated by almost eight and a half thousand TR-250s being shipped during the same time.
+The IRS was now fitted to all cars.

 Like its predecessor, the TR6 was built with both fuel injection and carburetors but all were labelled TR6 regardless of destination, the US market and those with less developed infrastructure missing out on the newer system.
 The car itself was almost unchanged underneath but new front and rear styling was grafted onto the TR4/TR5 centre section, styled this time by Karmann of Germany so it was English underneath, Italian in the middle and German to the front and rear.
 The targa top was retired, replaced by a hardtop designed in-house and the restyle, universally praised as ruggedly handsome, was well received.